Music Education Degree

-Our music education graduates find their place in K-12 schools teaching elementary, choral, general, and instrumental music.
-They may also continue their studies in music education, music performance, music therapy, or pursue graduate study to teach future teachers.
+Our graduates find their place in K-12 schools teaching elementary, choral, general, and instrumental music.
+They may also continue their studies in music performance, music therapy, or pursue graduate study to teach future educators.
 We also offer Orff, Feierabend, and Dalcroze certification programs on campus, as well as drumming and ukulele classes, giving our students additional skills and networking opportunities as pre-service teachers.